Market Analysis · Silver Tsunami · Career Opportunity

 FAQ: The Silver Tsunami and Business Brokerage

-Boomers own approximately 41% of all privately owned small businesses and franchises in America — roughly 12 million businesses nationwide that employ over 25 million workers.
-By 2030, with 10,000 boomers retiring daily, an estimated $10 trillion in business assets will change hands.
-The silver tsunami refers to this generational transfer — the largest private business ownership transition in modern history.
+Baby Boomers own a significant share of all privately held US businesses.
+Guidant Financial's survey data and SBA aggregations place the figure at roughly 32–41% of current business owners, representing approximately 12 million businesses employing over 25 million workers.
+McKinsey (April 2026) projects approximately 6 million SMB transitions by 2035, with over 1 million firms viable for sale representing up to $5 trillion in enterprise value.
+By 2030, with 10,000 boomers retiring daily, an estimated $10 trillion in business assets is projected to change hands.
+The silver tsunami is the generational transfer of this ownership — the largest in modern history.

-The sectors with the highest concentration of boomer ownership include construction and specialty trades (HVAC, plumbing, electrical), manufacturing and light industrial, business and professional services, healthcare practices, distribution and logistics, and auto services.
-These are all industries where the owner is typically the primary client relationship — making the exit more complex and more valuable to broker professionally.
+The sectors with the highest concentration of boomer ownership and the most acute exit pressure are construction and specialty trades (HVAC, plumbing, electrical), manufacturing and light industrial, professional services, healthcare practices, distribution and logistics, and auto services.
+These are industries where the owner built the business over 20–30 years, the business is profitable, and the exit requires professional intermediation — not just a listing on a marketplace.

-Business brokers and M&A advisors benefit from a structural increase in deal supply — more motivated sellers, more mandates available, and (in boomer-heavy sectors) less competition from other brokers for niche mandates.
-An advisor with deep sector relationships in any of the affected industries is particularly well-positioned: they already know who the owners are, which businesses are viable for sale, and how to have the exit conversation credibly.
-See what a business broker does → and how much business brokers earn →
+Business brokers benefit from a structural increase in deal supply — more motivated sellers, more mandates available in target sectors, and less competition from other brokers in niche industries that the franchise-model generalists underserve.
+An advisor with deep sector relationships is particularly well-positioned: they already know the owners, which businesses are viable for sale, and how to open the exit conversation credibly.
+See how much business brokers earn →

 Den Unglin — Practising Business Broker and M&A Exit Adviser